Michael Rubin (businessman): Career

-In March 2021, Rubin and Fanatics secured a $320 million funding round, followed by another $325 million in August 2021 that brought the company's valuation to $18 billion as of September 2021.
-During the latter funding round, it was announced that Rubin would transition to the role of CEO of Fanatics Holdings Inc., a broader Fanatics portfolio that would expand beyond merchandising into new sports verticals in order to create a global digital sports platform.

-It was reported at the time that these verticals may include NFTs, a space Rubin entered in May 2021 by co-founding digital collectibles company Candy Digital; sports betting and gaming; trading cards, ticketing and media.
-In January 2023, Fanatics divested its 60% stake in Candy Digital.

 Fanatics raised another $350 million in September 2021, one month after its expansion into the trading cards business, by acquiring the licensing rights for Major League Baseball and National Football League.
-In January 2022, Rubin completed the purchase of Topps, the trading card business, for $500 million.
+In January 2022, Rubin completed the purchase of Topps, the trading card business, for $500 million to help diversify Fanatics beyond sports apparel.
 In March 2022, Rubin and Fanatics raised $1.5 billion, followed by another $700 million in December 2022, reportedly pushing the company's valuation to $31 billion.
 During the December round, Rubin announced Fanatics would be expanding into a third vertical in 2023, Fanatics Betting & Gaming.

-In September 2024, Rubin, in partnership with Jay-Z, opened the 21st Fanatics sportsbook location at Ocean Casino Resort in Atlantic City, New Jersey.
+It was reported at the time that these verticals may include NFTs, a space Rubin entered in May 2021 by co-founding digital collectibles company Candy Digital; sports betting and gaming; trading cards, ticketing and media.
+In January 2023, Fanatics divested its 60% stake in Candy Digital.

 In January 2023, Rubin announced that Fanatics would partner with Northwest Stadium to open the first Fanatics sportsbook location, which also became the first legal sports betting operation inside an NFL stadium.

 In August 2024, the first Fanatics Fest was held at the Javits Center in New York City.
 Rubin announced in December that Fanatics Fest would return to NYC in June 2025.

-In September 2024, Rubin partnered with Jay-Z to open a Fanatics sportsbook location at Ocean Casino Resort in Atlantic City, New Jersey.
+In September 2024, Rubin, in partnership with Jay-Z, opened the 21st Fanatics sportsbook location at Ocean Casino Resort in Atlantic City, New Jersey.

 In April 2025, Rubin opened the Fanatics Collectibles London flagship store.
 Rubin helped organize Fanatics Fest 2025, which had record attendance of over 125,000 in June 2025.

+Rubin announced the launch of Fanatics Studios, a media and entertainment studio, as a joint venture with OBB Media in January 2026.
+In July 2026, Fanatics Fest expanded under Rubin's leadership, increasing its exhibition space by 25% and featuring more than 400 athlete and celebrity appearances.